arangodb/docs/3.6/arangosearch-analyzers.md

 Built-in Analyzers
 ------------------

-There is a set of built-in analyzers which are available by default for convenience and backward compatibility.
+There is a set of built-in Analyzers which are available by default for convenience and backward compatibility.
 They can not be removed.

-The `identity` analyzer has the features `frequency` and `norm`.
+The `identity` Analyzer has the features `frequency` and `norm`.
-The analyzers of type `text` all tokenize strings with stemming enabled, no stopwords configured, case conversion set to `lower`, accent removal turned on and the features `frequency`, `norm` and `position`:
+The Analyzers of type `text` all tokenize strings with stemming enabled, no stopwords configured, case conversion set to `lower`, accent removal turned on and the features `frequency`, `norm` and `position`: